 Here is my actual real-life guide to finding more time, no outsourcing, no big spends, no glamour.
-Just a regular mum who wants to show my kids that life is for living, you know?
-So let's get to it.
+Just a regular human who wants to show my kids that life is for living, you know?
+So let’s get to it.

 Get up earlier

 This may seem blatantly obvious but bear with me.
 Getting up an hour earlier will usually gain you more than an hour in productivity.
 In that magic early morning there are no distractions and your brain is firing on all cylinders.
 You can answer emails, read a book, prepare food for the day, work out or just sit and drink a cup of tea.
 Even if it means you have to go to bed an hour earlier, you will gain more than you lose.

 Nipping out to the shops, for one thing, is a freakin’ huge waste of time.
 I can’t tell you the number of times my husband heads to Bunnings to get screws per year.
 It drives me mental; just buy a 500 pack already.
 But I’m the same, every time I go to the shops to get milk it costs me $40 and a half an hour of my day.
 If you have a bunch of birthday parties coming up, head out and buy all the presents in one go, hell, buy a few spares while you’re there.
 My new rule is; just grab the thing you are considering.
 Basically, everything can be either frozen, returned or chucked in the present box.
 And then you can spend the morning before each birthday party at the beach, or in bed, or eating french toast.
 And surprisingly this tip has actually saved me money because fewer trips to the shops mean fewer rando purchases.